 Client side widgets have to interact with the backend, fire events that have to be routed and handled, and fit in the UI.
 Wisej.NET integrates just about any widget and presents a consistent component/event model to the developer.
 It takes care of loading, optimizing, initializing, routing, styling, and managing the widgets as server-side components and client-side widgets.

 Instead of trying to rebuild charting libraries, treemaps, dashboards, knobs, editors, etc. we use the best component for the job in a fully integrated and consistent framework.

-The same goes for other browser features: Speech Synthesis, Speech Recognition, and Geolocation are other examples of Wisej integration.
+The same goes for other browser features: Speech Synthesis, Speech Recognition, and Geolocation are other examples of Wisej.NET integration.

 With Wisej.NET all those technologies are integrated as extenders: drop the Speech Recognition component on a page and all the components on the page can now react on speech events from the browser; drop the Geolocation extender and receive events on the server; drop the Speech Synthesis component on a page to add speech capabilities to all the controls on the page.